Ria424/developers-animatesdk-docs/Matrix_object/Matrix.md

 #### Description

-Property; a floating-point value that specifies the (0,0) element in the transformation matrix.
+Property; `float`; a floating-point value that specifies the (0,0) element in the transformation matrix.
 This value represents the scale factor of the object’s *x*-axis.

 #### Example